-That being said, the U.S. Department of Health and Human Services' Office on Women's Health lists early signs of labor, including bloody mucus discharge, contractions that grow stronger and more frequent, consistent lower back pain and cramping, and a pregnant person's water breaking.
+That being said, the U.S. Department of Health and Human Services' Office on Women's Health has a list of early signs of labor that includes bloody mucus discharge, contractions that grow stronger and more frequent, consistent lower back pain and cramping, and a pregnant person's water breaking.

 Once you begin experiencing these regular uterine contractions, you can be sure that labor has definitely begun and you are officially in for the ride of your life.
-Like many women, you might have some diarrhea or loose stools at some point during labor (yes, some women poop during the pushing phase — no, it doesn't faze your OB-GYN, midwife, doula, or nurse in the least).
+Like many women, you might have some diarrhea or loose stools at some point during labor (yes, some women poop during the pushing phase — yes, your OB-GYN, midwife, doula, or nurse will hardly notice).
 But then again, you might not.
 The only thing predictable about giving birth to a tiny human being?
-Its completely unpredictable.
+It's completely unpredictable.

 Dr. Thomas Ruiz, OB-GYN, Memorial Care Medical Group.